rails-girls-summer-of-code/summer-of-code/students/application.md

 <h3 id="place-application">Placing your application</h3>

-Applications for Rails Girls Summer of Code will be open on February 22nd and will close **on March 15th, at 18:00 CET**.
+**Applications for Rails Girls Summer of Code will be open starting February 22nd and will close on March 15th, at 18:00 CET**.

 In order to submit your application, you are **required** to have a teammate and, at a minimum, two coaches.
 At the bottom of this guide you will find a checklist to make sure that you have everything you need for a complete application.